mplanchard/safetywrap/README.md

 import typing as t
 from enum import Enum

-from result_types import Option, Result, Some
+from safetywrap import Option, Result, Some

 T = t.TypeVar("T", bound=Enum)